 - During the operation a revocation reason must be selected.
 Each may have different revocation actions, which are described in the user interface. - For card renewals, the request may be denied if the period to expiry is greater than is allowed.
 The period is defined in the Card Renewal Period configuration flag.
-On collection of the replacement, the card expiry period will be defined by the credential profile. - The replacement card may require additional approval (using the Validate Request workflow) based on the Validate Issuance setting in the credential profile, or the Approve Replacement Cards option on the Process page of the Security Settings workflow. - FIPS 201-2 requires that the user must be re-enrolled where the chain of trust is not maintained, or the original PIV card had expired prior to collecting the replacement.
+On collection of the replacement, the card expiry period will be defined by the credential profile. - The replacement card may require additional approval (using the Approve Request option on the View Request screen) based on the Validate Issuance setting in the credential profile, or the Approve Replacement Cards option on the Process page of the Security Settings workflow. - FIPS 201-3 requires that the user must be re-enrolled where the chain of trust is not maintained, or the original PIV card had expired prior to collecting the replacement.
 MyID helps enforce this with the Applicants Re-Approve for Card Renewal and Applicants Re-Enroll for Card Replacement configuration options.